 this can_play this.owner

 It is less known, but the reference can be used not just inside the permissions, but as an extra check in some role as well!

 - role1: type: simple required: any_of: [external_reference]

-How to write a “finder keeper” contract: change owner to “anybody”
+How to write a “bearer” contract: change owner to “anybody”